The 5 Most Reliable Cloud Storage Services in 2024 to Keep Your Data Safe

 If you’re a Windows user, Icedrive’s virtual drive is an excellent feature that resembles an additional hard disk for your computer.
 The virtual drive lets you upload and work with files as if they were stored on your device locally, as long as you have an internet connection.
 However, since these files are synced to your Icedrive account, you save space on your computer.

 Icedrive offers 10GB of free storage just for signing up.
 If 10GB isn’t enough, Icedrive offers affordable paid plans.
-The Pro plan comes with 1TB for $71.88 per year, or $7.99 per month.
+The Pro I plan comes with 1TB for $5.99 per month (one-year plan) or $4.99 per month (two-year plan).
 Check out our Icedrive review if you want to learn more.

 More plans